Indian summer evolved over the centuries from a pioneer superstition to the poet’s best friend to the meteorologists’ whipping boy.

 In Oldtown Folks, Harriet Beecher Stowe wrote,

-New England writers still used Indian summer imagery in the 20th century.
+New England writers still used the weather imagery in the 20th century.
 Peyton Place, by New Hampshire’s Grace Metalious, starts with, “Indian Summer is a woman.”
 It’s ‘ripe, hotly passionate, but fickle.’

 By the 20th century, Indian summer became a meteorological controversy.
 The question arose: Did it even exist?